andykang8099/viral-ancestral/file_list.md

 # Script/results files
+## Initial batch
-1. Initial batch: analysis of 4 files in `scripts/virus_project.Rmd`
+Analysis of 4 files in `scripts/virus_project.Rmd`
 - picornaviridae_aligned
 - potyviridae_aligned
 - picornaviridae_5UTR_aligned, and
 - potyviridae_5UTR_aligned

 with output files in `results` folder:
 - raxml-trees/RAxML_bestTree.T1
 - raxml-trees/RAxML_bestTree.T2
 - raxml-trees/RAxML_bestTree.T3
 - raxml-trees/RAxML_bestTree.T4
 - ancestral-sequence/tree3_N0-ancestors_GRASP.fasta

 These analysis do not have an outgroup and we use midpoint rooting to root the estimated trees.